 The Malta War was the name given to the fighting that broke out in 1809 in Maine’s Kennebec County.
 At that time, ownership of land in Maine was often an open question.
 Native Americans held claims to some portions of the state, then part of Massachusetts.
-Massachusetts officials also held claim to it and settlers living there, some as squatters, also claimed ownership of some lands.
+Massachusetts officials also held claim to it.
+Settlers living there, some as squatters, also claimed ownership of some lands.

-The dispute came to a head at 3 o’clock in the afternoon on September 8 in the woods of Malta (today part of Windsor).
-Andrew Choate planned to buy the farm he was renting, and he hired John Davis to survey the property line between Choate’s farm and Isaac Mason’s adjoining land.
+The dispute came to a head at 3 pm on Sept.
+8, 1809, in the woods of Malta (today part of Windsor).
+Andrew Choate planned to buy the farm he rented.
+So he hired John Davis to survey the property line between Choate’s farm and Isaac Mason’s adjoining land.

-Paul Chadwick, 22, was hired to assist in the survey.
+He also hired Paul Chadwick, 22, to assist in the survey.
 Chadwick, Davis and a third man were measuring the property using surveyor’s chains.
 Surveyor’s chains were made to specific lengths, and surveyors could mark off property in standard units of chains and links.

 Because the chains couldn’t be stretched, they were a trusted unit of measure.
-But they also weighted a lot, so surveying was a three man job.
+But they also weighted a lot, which is why a surveying job required three men.

 Malta’s citizenry included a dissident group of squatters who did not accept Massachusetts’ ownership of the lands.
 They saw Chadwick and Davis as enforcing land rights to which they held no proper claim.

-Nine men, who witnesses could later say were drunk, disguised themselves in blankets and face masks and tried their best to look like Indians, to cast blame for their actions on the Native Americans.
+Nine men, who witnesses could later say were drunk, disguised themselves in blankets and face masks and tried their best to look like Indians.
+They intended to cast blame for their actions on the Native Americans.
 Armed with muskets and scythes, the men made their way through town to the Choate property.
 “Chadwick has crooked eyes,” one man was heard to say, “and damn him, we mean to straighten them.”